How Toxic Is Your ‘Clean’ Household?

 - Carpet Cleaner - Combine 3 cups water, ¾ cup vegetable-based liquid soap, and 10 drops of any essential oils of your choosing.
 The mixture creates a foam that can be thoroughly applied to soiled, stained areas before cleaning with a damp sponge.
 Vacuum the area after it dries.

-- Dusting – Instead of using toxic polishes, dust your furniture down with a microfiber cloth, whose synthetic fibres are far more effective than ordinary cloths.
+- Dusting - Instead of using toxic polishes, dust your furniture down with a microfiber cloth, whose synthetic fibers are far more effective than ordinary cloths.
 When polishing, try using olive oil as a handy household alternative.